ibm-client-engineering/solution-mq-rdqm-hadr/readme.md

 ```

-_As a side note when failing between regions, this is not an automated process.
+**IMPORTANT**: _When failing between regions, this is not an automated process.
 If Region 1 went down completely, Region 2 would need to be manually started as it is for Disaster Recovery and not High Availibility.
-These processes can be automated externally with a monitoring solution that detects the loss of Region 1 and triggers an ansible job that starts up Region 2._
+These processes can be automated externally with a monitoring solution that detects the loss of Region 1 and triggers an automated process that starts up Region 2.
+An example of how one might achieve this using Ansible has been provided in the **resources** folder in this repo._

 ### Failing over to Dallas
 ```